 - Keep Records for Legal Protection: Store the PTSRs and any related documentation in an organized way for at least one year.

-Tips to Evaluate a Portable Tenant Screening Report
+Tips to Evaluate a Portable Tenant Screening Report For Landlords

 When reviewing a Colorado Portable Tenant Screening Report for potential tenants, it's crucial to thoroughly examine several key areas.